rizkyngrh23/guess-the-number/README.md

 # Guess the Number!

 **Guess the Number!** is a simple interactive game where a player competes against a computer by guessing a randomly generated number between 0 and 9.
-The game includes score tracking, round advancement, and a night mode for a better user experience in different lighting environments.
+The game includes score tracking, round advancement, and a night mode (Soon!) for a better user experience in different lighting environments.

 **Preview**
    <div align="center">